 - Gathering financial information can be overwhelming.
 One way to start is by collecting a month’s worth of mail.
 That gives you a snapshot of existing bills and monthly financial statements.
 The most recent tax return is another good source of financial information.

-We explain what each caregiver notebook template page is used for, what page it’s on, and how it could help you.
-Recommended sections are marked with ** and bold text.
+We explain what each caregiver notebook page is used for, where it’s located, and how it could help you.
+Recommended pages are marked with **

 Section 1 – At A Glance

 ● ** Critical Information – Page 5